 Pennsylvania law allows courts to reduce the total amount of money you can receive through a successful case result based on your share of the total fault.
 For instance, a person found 25% at fault for their own injuries could only get paid for 75% of the total value of their damages.
 Your lawyer will play a key role in fighting accusations of comparative fault and pursuing full compensation for your trip and fall case in Reading.

 Talk to a Reading Slip and Fall Attorney Today

 Filing a lawsuit against a negligent property owner may be the best way of getting the resources you need to recover from your injuries.
-Support from a winning attorney at Ostroff Injury Law can make a world of difference in the outcome of your case.
+Support from a winning attorney at Ostroff Godshall Injury and Accident Lawyers can make a world of difference in the outcome of your case.

 The help you need is just a phone call away.
 Let a Reading slip and fall lawyer handle every aspect of your case while you focus on healing.
 Call today for a consultation.